browserengineering/book/book/scheduling-and-threading.md

 [webworker]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API

-Just as with `set_timeout`, let's implement the browser thread with [Python threads][python-thread].
-All code in `Browser` will run on the browser thread, and all code in `Tab` and `JSContext` will run on the main thread.
+In other words: all code in `Browser` will run on the browser thread, and all code in `Tab` and `JSContext` will run on the existing thread.

 The thread that already exists (the one started by the Python interpreter by default) will be the browser thread, and we'll make a new one for